-To test the efficiency of the FS, PBSR and Exp algorithms, we applied them to the PKA and CaMKII models and we computed the averaged runtime (averaged over $100$ iterations).
-The timing results are listed in Table \ref{tab:timingPKACaMKII}.
-As expcted, the PBSR shows higher accuracy, with an increased computational cost, than the Exponential algorithm.
-Compared to the FS method, the PBSR algorithm is more efficient, in particular when the dimension of the system is rather high (e.g., in the CaMKII model).
+As a final test, we compared the computational time for the different algorithms in the PKA and CaMKII models by computing the average runtime (averaged over 100 iterations) for the three methods; the results are presented in Table~\ref{tab:timingPKACaMKII}.
+As expected, the PBSR shows an increased computational cost compared to the Exp algorithm, whereas compared to the FS method, the PBSR algorithm is faster.
+The latter becomes more pronounced when the dimension of the system is rather high (CaMKII model vs.\ PKA model).